SciML/DiffEqDocs.jl/docs/src/basics/compatibility_chart.md

 | Plotting and solution handling         | x                 | x           | x      | x               | x        | x                   | x              | x        | x

 * x: Full compatibility
-* p: Partial compatibility, only in nonstiff methods unless the Jacobian is provided.
+* p: Partial compatibility, only in nonstiff methods, unless the Jacobian is provided.
-* n: General compatibility, but not compatible with routines which. require being able to autodifferentiate through the entire solver.
+* n: General compatibility, but not compatible with routines which require being able to autodifferentiate through the entire solver.
 * 0: Not possible.
 This is generally due to underlying inflexibility in a wrapped library.